Skip to main content

 • Using the wrong year’s PTC numbers.
 Income limits and forms change by year.

 • Counting the wrong tax bill for PTC.
-For homeowners, the state wants the tax you actually paid during the calendar year.
+Homeowners report property tax actually paid during the calendar year.
+For a 2025 PTC claim, that usually means 2024 property tax paid in 2025.

 • Assuming a move kills every benefit.
-The portable classification exists for some seniors who moved.
+The portable classification exists for some seniors who moved and lost the old senior exemption.

 • Ignoring ownership or occupancy changes.
-The senior exemption page says changes should be reported to the assessor within 60 days.
+Report changes to the county assessor within 60 days when required.

 Best options by need